 Medical clerks handle business affairs in a healthcare provider's office.
-Associate degree programs in medical billing and coding are available totally online or as combinations of online and on-campus learning.
+Associate's degree programs in medical billing and coding are available totally online or as combinations of online and on-campus learning.
 The programs usually require two years of study.
 For some online courses, students may need to have access to video conferencing equipment.

 Associate Degree in Medical Billing and Coding